 Some of these cats will have been born in the wild, the descendents of unneutered domesticated cats that have strayed or been abandoned.
 But many are also simply unneutered stray, homeless, unwanted or abandoned and have reverted to an instinctive “feral” behaviour just to survive.

 Very often these aren't ferals, they’re just frightened animals.

 Cats that have always had to live by their wits and haven’t been socialised are generally feral.
 They can’t be rehomed but neither should they be allowed to suffer.

-Ferals are generally not spayed or neutered and can quickly become a problem.
-If there is sufficient food & shelter available we can help with ferals by Trapping, Neutering & Returning (TNR) them to where they were found.
+Feral cats if not neutered can quickly become a problem.
+If there is sufficient food & shelter available we can help with ferals by providing traditional TNR Trapping, Neutering & Returning services.
 If conditions aren’t suitable for their return we can arrange for them to be relocated to another location such as small holdings or farms, who agree to provide them with food & shelter for the rest of their lives.